dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-start.md

 The Greeter client is created by:

-* Instantiating a `HttpClient` containing the information for creating the connection to the gRPC service.
+* Instantiating an `HttpClient` containing the information for creating the connection to the gRPC service.
 * Using the `HttpClient` to construct the Greeter client:

 [!code-cs[](~/tutorials/grpc/grpc-start/sample/GrpcGreeterClient/Program.cs?name=snippet&highlight=3-9)]